✦ Smart money. Smart travel. · Subscribe to The Weekly Edit →

 Shoulder Season — Best Overall Timing

-April and May represent the island's most favorable conditions for most travelers: lower crowds, lower prices, excellent weather, and the tail end of whale season.
-Hotel rates drop significantly from peak season levels.
+Lower crowds, lower prices, excellent weather, and the tail end of whale season.
+Hotel rates drop significantly from peak.
 School is still in session so family crowds are lower.
-The water is warm and clear.
-This is the sweet spot.
+The sweet spot.
+Good time to book flights at lower rates too.

-The Maui Slack Key Guitar Festival, held annually in July, is one of the finest celebrations of traditional Hawaiian music on any island.
-Free admission, held outdoors, featuring masters of the kihoʻalu (slack key) tradition.
+One of the finest celebrations of traditional Hawaiian music on any island.
+Free admission, held outdoors, featuring masters of the kihoʻalu tradition.
 A genuine cultural experience rather than a tourist production.

 Second Shoulder Season

-September and October mirror the spring shoulder season — excellent weather, lower rates, smaller crowds.
 The ocean is at its warmest and calmest of the year in September, making it exceptional for snorkeling and water activities.
-Shoulder season savings at Wailea resorts can be substantial — 25–40% below peak rates at the same properties.
+Shoulder season savings at Wailea resorts can be substantial — 25–40% below peak rates.

 Best Resorts for Every Budget